ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ```

-To call this function on the bear image, you will need to add the following line of code in your file.
-Basically, the code above specifies the new function and the code below calls this function on a specific image (in this case, referenced by the variable `bear`).
+Now add the required code to import the PIL library, open the "bear.jpg" image and call the `invert` function on the variable that points to this image.
 ```
 invert(bear)
 ```
+Basically, the code above calls the new function on a specific image (in this case, referenced by the variable `bear`).
 When you now run the code, your result should look similar to this.

 <p align="center">
 ![](/images/labs/images/PIL/invertedbear.jpg){:height="300px"}
 </p>

-For this exercise and for all subsequent one, make sure you test your code on the bear image, and at least one other image.
+For this exercise and for all subsequent ones, make sure you test your code on the bear image, and at least one other image.
 We suggest using your own picture available in one your earlier git hub repos :)

 ## Saving modified pictures

 At the moment, you are only modifying a copy of the image that is stored in local memory.
-You are not actually changing the `bear.jpg` file and any of the changes you make, will not be saved when you exit Python.
+You are not actually changing the `bear.jpg` file, and any of the changes you make will not be saved when you exit Python.
 The reason is that the Python functions you've used are not directly processing the stone bear image on the hard disk.
 Rather,  when you open an image, PIL makes a duplicate of that image and loads that duplicate copy into  memory.
 This technique of loading a copy of a file to memory (which is relatively fast) rather than directly handing a file on the disk (slow) is very common.

 To save changes to disk, you should use the `Image.save` function.
 Read the documentation, mentioned earlier, to see how it works (hint: It takes one argument, which is a string specifying where you want the file saved including its name).
-Give this new file a different name (i.e., don't use `bear.jpg`), as we will be using the original file throughout this lab.
+Make sure you give this new file you save to a different name (i.e., don't use `bear.jpg`), as we will be using the original file throughout this lab.

 Add the save function to your code and test it.